soverenio/docs/docs/architecture/infrastructure-fit.md

 Assume the testing dataset consists of relatively small requests (around 8KB each).
 Send these requests at varying rates to the echo server within the cluster hosting the Soveren Agent.

+Below is the resource usage graph for the Soveren Agent components under the described scenario:

 ![Soveren Agent under stepped load](../../img/architecture/load-agent-summary.png "Soveren Agent under stepped load")

 First, there is no traffic at all till about 07:30.
 Then the load increases at the following rate: